What Are the Best Pre-Med Majors?

 Choosing an undergraduate major as a pre-med student is an important decision.
 However, not everyone knows they have options besides traditional biology or biochemistry majors.

-There’s the belief that these are the most accepted majors in medical school and are the ones that will best prepare you for it.
+There’s the belief that these are the most accepted majors in medical school and will best prepare you for them.
 However, that’s far from reality.
 Acceptance rates among the different study areas vary only slightly, meaning there’s no field with a clear advantage.
 The best pre-med major is one that provides you with a demonstrated interest, a strong GPA, and a good MCAT score.

 Subscribe to Our Newsletter